-When designing sampling instruments the timebase quantization resolution is usually selected such that its effects on the accuracy of the instrument are below the random noise level of the sampling process.
+When designing sampling instruments, the timebase quantization resolution is usually selected such that its effects on the accuracy of the instrument are below the random noise level of the sampling process.
 To do this requires estimates of the effects of such an error process.
-The traditional method employed is to treat the quantization as a random noise process [7-10].
+The traditional method employed is to treat the quantization as a random noise process [7]-[10].
 For an instrument used to measure the rms amplitude of the sampled signal, such a model leads to an error estimate for the calculated rms values characterized by a normal probability density error distribution.
 The timebase quantization, however, violates the assumptions necessary for use of the random noise model.
-To use that model the errors must be independent and identically distributed (iid).
+To use that model, the errors must be independent and identically distributed (i.i.d.).
 As will be shown in this paper, certain timebase quantization processes can cause the quantization errors to be correlated with each other and with the signal being measured.
-This causes the errors in the calculated rms values to be non-normally distributed.
+This causes the errors in the calculated rms values to be nonnormally distributed.
 A consequence of using the wrong error model is that it underestimates the probability of large errors.
+The timebase also can have other significant error sources, for example, due to the nonlinearity of the timebase ramp.
+This paper does not address these errors.